Climate change isn’t exactly a future problem that we can wait for—it’s happening right now.

 For every 12 oz bag of coffee you buy instead of plastic pods, you’re preventing about 44 of those things from entering the landfill, and saving roughly $23.80 (depending on the brand/price of coffee you choose).

 For some perspective, you could get an extra 24-36 ounces of coffee with those savings.
+Especially if you double down with one of the best reusable coffee filters that cost next to nothing.

 Why Should You Recycle?